grafana/alloy-modules/modules/databases/timeseries/loki/README.md

 ### Kubernetes

-The following example will scrape all loki instances in cluster.
+The following example will scrape all Loki instances in cluster.

 ```river
 import.git "loki" {